jeromedejaegher/SVD-evolutive-CNN/README.md

 ## Directions to improve the model :
-- On Residual Blocks, perform svd on Id + AB instead of A and B
 - The "optimize layers" util can be split in two : one utils to manage layers enlargment or layers shrinking, and another tool which layers to enlarge or to shrinking, given a constraint (GPU memory...).
 - To be tested with transformers, batchnorm, separable convolutions...
+- On ResBlock, my current intuition is that singular values of (Id + A @ B) indicates optimal width of layers, and singular values of A and B indicates optimal depth of the network.
+To be investigated...
-- Proto, needs quite a lot of work to industrialize ;)
+- - Proto, needs quite a lot of work to industrialize ;)

 ## Related works :